 Cape Hillsborough National Park

 Famed for its expansive beach and wildlife, a visit to the Cape Hillsborough National Park needs to be timed with sunrise or sunset.
 The resident wallaby population meet daily on the beach and are a sight to behold for those who have not experienced this Australian icon in their natural habitat.

 There are some great bush walks in this area, including a very interesting mangrove boardwalk path which explains the native flora and fauna.
 Cape Hillsborough is a short drive from Eungella National Park, so it is a great idea to make this visit part of an extended day trip.

 Lake ProserpineLake Proserpine

 Lake Proserpine or the Proserpine Dam provides the perfect fresh water environment for watersports or barramundi fishing.
-Flat, calm water and a huge expansive lake is what makes Lake Proserpine popular with locals and visitors wake-boarding, jet skiing, fishing and wind surfing.
+Flat, calm water and a huge expansive lake is what makes Lake Proserpine popular with locals and visitors wake-boarding, jet skiing, fishing and wind surfing, plus overnight camping.